Charterhouse/truffle-create-react-app/README.md

     migrate
     ```

+5. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+Note the command varies slightly if you're in or outside of the development console.
+    ```bash
+    # If inside the development console.
+    test

+    # If outside the development console..
+    truffle test
+    ```

-5. Run the create-react-app server for the front-end.
+6. Run the create-react-app server for the front-end.
 Smart contract changes must be manually recompiled and migrated.
     ```bash
-    // Change directory to the front-end folder cd web-app
+    # Change directory to the front-end folder
+    cd web-app
-    // Serves the front-end on http://localhost:3000
+    # Serves the front-end on http://localhost:3000
     yarn start
     ```

-6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
-Note the command varies slightly if you're in or outside of the development console.
+7. We included some basic tests for our react components.
+You can run them from the `web-app` folder:

     ```bash
-    // If inside the development console.
-    test

-    // If outside the development console..
-    truffle test
+    # Change directory to the front-end folder
+    cd web-app
+    yarn test               # for watch mode
+    CI=TRUE yarn test       # for non-watch mode
     ```

 ## Visual Studio Code integration

 The project is ready for Visual Studio Code.
 Out of the box it supports integration with [standardJS](https://standardjs.com) and [vscode-jest](https://github.com/jest-community/vscode-jest).